Project Name: Red Rock Gardens

 Lead Agency: County of Orange

-Threat: Residentially-zoned property being converted to commercial center for outdoor special events (weddings, anniversaries, parties, and fundraisers) with live entertainment and up to 20 event staff and 200 guests per event for a maximum of 12 events per year adjacent to Whiting Ranch Wilderness Park.
+Threat: Residentially-zoned property proposed for commercial use for outdoor special events (weddings, anniversaries, parties, and fundraisers) with live entertainment and up to 20 event staff and 200 guests per event for a maximum of 12 events per year adjacent to Whiting Ranch Wilderness Park.

 Lead Organization: Save the Canyons Coalition, which comprises the Saddleback Canyons Conservancy (an FHBP-fiscally sponsored non-profit group), Rural Canyons Conservation Fund, and Friends of Harbors, Beaches and Parks (FHBP).

-- FHBP objected to the project at Planning Commission and Board of Supervisors hearings and has joined the lawsuit against the County and real party in interest (property owners).
+- FHBP objected to the project at Planning Commission and Board of Supervisors hearings and joined a lawsuit against the County and real party-in-interest (property owners).

-- Save the Canyons Coalition filed a lawsuit against the County and real parties in interest in May 2018.
+- Save the Canyons Coalition filed a lawsuit against the County and real party-in-interest in May 2018.